Flame Azalea Rhododendron calendulaceum

 - Flower Description:

-- The Flame azalea has funnel-shaped, usually non-fragrant flowers (2” diameter) that bloom in loose trusses (5-10 flowers per truss) in May-July.
+- Funnel-shaped, usually non-fragrant flowers (2” diameter) that bloom in loose trusses (5-10 flowers per truss) in May-July.
 The flowers have exserted (protruding) showy stamens.
 Variable flower color ranges from yellow to orange to red.

 -